Born: 8 / 7 / 1942

 During the 1980s, B.J.
 Thomas spent less time on the pop charts, but returned to the country genre to release hits “Whatever Happened to Old Fashioned Love” and “New Looks From an Old Lover.”
 In 1981, on his 39th birthday, B.J. was inducted into the Grand Ole Opry as its 60th member.
 Thomas also found time to record “As Long As We Got Each Other,” the famous opening music for the sitcom Growing Pains.
 In 2014, B.J.
 Thomas’ hit single “Raindrops Keep Fallin’ on My Head” was inducted into the Grammy Hall of Fame.

-B.J.
-Thomas still tours steadily and has played in such Oklahoma venues as Cain’s Ballroom, the Tulsa Theater and the Choctaw Casino Resort in Durant.
+In his later years, B.J.
+Thomas still toured steadily and played in such Oklahoma venues as Cain’s Ballroom, the Tulsa Theater and the Choctaw Casino Resort in Durant.
 In 2007, the Oklahoma State Senate declared February 21 as B.J.
 Thomas Day.
 Speaking on his Oklahoma roots, B.J. said, “Oklahoma has been so good to me by giving me the Governor’s Proclamation and declaring B.J.
 Thomas Day.
 I am just so flattered about how I have been treated in Oklahoma.
 Through my friends Vince Gill and Roger Miller, I am just so proud to be from here.”

 B.J.
 Thomas died at his Texas home on May 29, 2021, at the age of 78.